stonegold546/gradcafe-school-admission-results/README.md

 For large searches, I placed a 2-second delay between page queries.

 I use this [GRE Conversion Table](https://www.ets.org/s/gre/pdf/concordance_information.pdf) to convert scores on the old scale to the new scale.

+My JS is horrible, I'm trying to escape using any type of DB here.